totev/vodafone-station-cli/README.md

 # Notes

 A full login and logout sequence is being done on every command execution.
-You can provide a password either by setting the environment variable `VODAFONE_ROUTER_PASSWORD` in your shell, in a local `.env` file or by using the `-f` flag.
+You can provide a password either by setting the environment variable `VODAFONE_ROUTER_PASSWORD` in your shell, in a local `.env` file or by using the `-p` flag.

 # Useful related projects: